kylepfeeley/foxdog/pages/home.md

 ---
 ## Oh Hi!
 Didn't See You There

-Sounds like you need the expertise of our digital consultants who can help you stand out.
-We're designers with a keen eye for engaging user experience, nerdy developers who build fast products to keep up, and data analysts who know how to grow your audience.
+Foxdog specializes in all your online marketing needs.
+We combine our digital media know-how with your industry expertise to deliver unstoppable campaigns to drive your company’s growth.

 [Get In Touch](/contact)